Skip to content

 139. Examples of local stakeholder engagement to prevent conflicts?

 [Externally verified] The company reports carrying out participatory mapping with local communities and using the results to support its management, monitoring, and land use plans.
-The company also states that it has dedicated personnel who continuously engage with stakeholders from neighbouring communities at each of its locations to minimise the risk of disagreement or conflict.
-Examples of participatory mapping and regular stakeholder engagement with local communities are externally verified in RSPO audit reports by Control Union.
+The company also states that it has dedicated personnel who continuously engage with stakeholders from neighbouring communities at each of its locations to minimise the risk of disagreements or conflicts.
+Examples of participatory mapping and regular stakeholder engagement with local communities are externally verified in RSPO audit reports by the Control Union.

 • Y